 Whether you plan on being in town for a day or more, here are the best things to do in Dubrovnik.

 Dubrovnik seen from highway D8

 Best Things to Do in Dubrovnik

 If you only do one thing, you must walk the Dubrovnik Walls.
 There is no better way to experience Dubrovnik than to see it from the medieval walls.

 It takes approximately two hours to walk the entire loop around the city.
 The views are spectacular the entire way.
 Highlights include climbing the Minceta Tower and views over the Old Town.
 Be prepared to take tons of photos!!

-For more information (and lots more photos), read our post about the Dubrovnik Walls.
+For more information (and lots more photos), read our Guide to the Dubrovnik Walls.

 After your tour on the medieval walls, it is time to wander the streets of the Old Town.
 The main part of Dubrovnik is compact and easy to walk.
 The narrow streets are filled with restaurants and small shops, perfect places for pit stops on a leisurely stroll through the city.

 The Stradun is the main thoroughfare through the Old Town.
-Rumor has it that it is also a filming location for Star Wars Episode IX.
+It is also a filming location for Star Wars Episode VIII.